PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/time_series_pipelines/time_series_anomaly_detection_en.md

 For all operations provided by the service:

 - Both the response body and the request body for POST requests are JSON data (JSON objects).
-- When the request is processed successfully, the response status code is `200`, and the attributes of the response body are as follows:
+- When the request is processed successfully, the response status code is `200`, and the properties of the response body are as follows:

     | Name | Type | Description |
     |------|------|-------------|
     |`errorCode`|`integer`|Error code.
 Fixed as `0`.|
     |`errorMsg`|`string`|Error description.
 Fixed as `"Success"`.|

-    The response body may also have a `result` attribute of type `object`, which stores the operation result information.
+    The response body may also have a `result` property of type `object`, which stores the operation result information.

-- When the request is not processed successfully, the attributes of the response body are as follows:
+- When the request is not processed successfully, the properties of the response body are as follows:

     | Name | Type | Description |
     |------|------|-------------|